5 signs that your cat is in labour

 As labour draws closer, your cat might also start pacing and seem a little anxious, looking for a spot to deliver her kittens (we’ve got tips for you to help below).
 You might also spot red discharge from her vulva, which means the birth is near.

 As soon as you suspect your pet is pregnant, take her for a check-up at the vet.
-Pregnancy and related conditions aren’t included on cat insurance, but it’s important to cover your feline to keep her in good health before, during and after pregnancy.
+Pregnancy and related conditions aren’t included with cat insurance, but it’s important to cover your feline to keep her in good health before, during and after pregnancy.

 Bonus fun fact: Pregnant cats are called queens!